antvis/g-device-api/README.md

 -   dstByteOffset `required` Offset of dest buffer in bytes.
 -   src `required` Source buffer data, must use Uint8Array.
 -   srcByteOffset `optional` Offset of src buffer in bytes.
-Default to `0`.
+Defaulting to `0`.
--   byteLength `optional` Default to the whole length of the src buffer.
+-   byteLength `optional` Defaulting to the whole length of the src buffer.

 ```ts
 setSubData: (